-Senate Bill No. 475 amends Oklahoma's tax procedure laws to enhance the confidentiality of records held by the Oklahoma Tax Commission while allowing for specific disclosures related to tax credits.
-The bill updates legal references concerning the disclosure of information about tax credits, changing the language from "Sections 1 through 8 of this act" to "Sections 3930 through 3937 of this title."
-This clarification aims to ensure that the Tax Commission can appropriately disclose information regarding tax credits while maintaining taxpayer confidentiality.
-Additionally, the bill mandates that the Tax Commission verify claims for tax credits related to certain vehicles upon request, promoting transparency in the administration of these credits.
+Senate Bill No. 475 amends Oklahoma's tax procedure laws to enhance the confidentiality of records held by the Oklahoma Tax Commission while introducing specific exceptions for disclosing information related to tax credits.
+The bill updates legal references concerning tax credit disclosures, replacing "Sections 1 through 8 of this act" with "Sections 3930 through 3937 of this title" to clarify the provisions for such disclosures.
+Additionally, it mandates the Tax Commission to verify claims for tax credits related to certain vehicles upon request, promoting transparency and accountability in the administration of these credits.

 Floor (Senate): 68-205, 68-2357.22